tinybirdco/signatures-POC/README.md

 Go to your [Tinybird workspace](https://ui.tinybird.co) and check the data is flowing.

+6. Setup the `organizations` materialized view

+Go to the `all_unique_organizations` pipe in your Tinybird workspace and click the dropdown carrot button next to "Create API Endpoint, and select "Create Materialized View".
+This will create the `organizations` materialized view data source in your workspace.

-5. Copy the environment variables to .env
+7. Copy the environment variables to .env

-Be sure to paste the token from Step 3 into the `.env` file.
+Locally, be sure to paste the admin token from Step 3 into the `.env` file.

-1. Run the Dashboard locally
+8. Run the Dashboard locally

 ```bash
 npm run dev
 ```

-7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+9. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### License